Real-Dev-Squad/todo-frontend/README.md

 pnpm build
 ```

-To build app along with storybook( in the `out/storybook` directory):
+To build your app along with Storybook (in the `out/storybook` directory):

 ```sh
 pnpm build:with-storybook